-And, we think you need to know these marketing buzzwords in 2018.
+And, we think you need to know these marketing and advertising buzzwords in 2018.

-Here are your digital marketing buzzwords for 2018:
+Here are your digital marketing and advertising buzzwords for 2018:

-Algorithm – Everyone wants to talk about Google’s algorithm updates or the Facebook algorithm making it hard for businesses to get their marketing messages in front of their target audience, but what does it really mean?
+Algorithm – "Algorithm" is a huge digital marketing buzzword!
+Everyone wants to talk about Google’s algorithm updates or the Facebook algorithm making it hard for businesses to get their marketing messages in front of their target audience, but what does it really mean?

 Well, you can think of an algorithm as a formula.
 It’s a set of rules Google or Facebook uses to determine what content shows up where.
 So, Google uses its algorithm to determine which businesses and websites show up for certain searches, while Facebook uses its algorithm to determine which posts are most important and relevant to its users.

 SEO – SEO stands for search engine optimization and it is the way that we optimize for Google’s algorithm.

 SEO involves optimizing your business’s website for searches by adding keywords, meta-tags and other information that search engines need to know in order to rank your business in the right searches for the right consumers.
 Don’t forget there’s more than one kind of SEO.
 Learn about the difference between local SEO and organic SEO here.